Julian/lean.nvim/README.rst

 .. note::

    See ``:help <LocalLeader>`` if you haven't previously interacted with the local leader key.
-   Some vim users remap this key to make it easier to reach, so you may want to consider what key that means for your own keyboard layout.
+   Some nvim users remap this key to make it easier to reach, so you may want to consider what key that means for your own keyboard layout.
    My (Julian's) ``<Leader>`` is set to ``<Space>``, and my ``<LocalLeader>`` to ``<Space><Space>``, which may be a good choice for you if you have no other preference.

 In Infoview Windows